-When leasing commercial real estate properties such as office space, retail space, or warehouse space, landlords will typically give some sort of allowance (tenant improvement allowance) to build out the space custom to your needs.
+When leasing commercial real estate properties such as office space, retail space, or warehouse space, landlords will typically offer incentives to get tenants to lease space in their building.
+One of those incentives is offering a tenant improvement allowance (aka TI Allowance or TIA) to build out the space custom to your needs.

 The tenant improvement allowance is the amount of money that landlords are willing to spend or give to a tenant to renovate an office space in the landlords office building.
 It's typically offered as a total dollar amount or a dollar per square foot and negotiated up front.

 The goal of the tenant should be to negotiate enough tenant improvement allowance to cover most (if not all) of the total construction costs.